 When I use the word “transform”, I really do mean that the FPGA chip inside the MiSTer re-organizes itself to become whatever chipset intended by an FPGA developer.
 This means, if developers are careful enough, they can accurately recreate the interior of classic machines on a single chip.
 Your television won’t know the difference!

 I won’t bother trying to explain it in more details than that, because I don’t want to break the spell. 😄 At least, it comforts me to know that some people fully understand this technology and are generous enough to open-source their work, for the benefit of humankind.

+All hype aside, how is this accuracy achieved?
+With measurements, microscopes, and lots of patience.
+Most FPGA developers go as far as to tracking down original schematics for chips used in original consoles to make sure what they output is accurate.
 Since the same electronic circuits are being replicated, the electronic output is also the same.
 Of course, the quality of this replication depends on how detail-oriented FPGA developers want to be.
 In theory, though, the replication could be exact, for all intents and purposes.
 This means:

 - the timings are the same

 - the “lack” of input lag is the same

 - the colors are the same

 - the sound waves are the same (Audiophiles, this should especially make your ears perk up.)